 - When conditions allow (incline, road situation, etc.), you can shift into a higher gear.
-To do so, release the throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch and open the throttle. - If the choke function was activated, deactivate it after the engine has warmed up. - When you reach maximum speed after fully opening the throttle, turn back the throttle to about 3⁄4 of its range.
-This barely reduces vehicle speed but lowers fuel consumption considerably. - Always open the throttle only as much as the engine can handle abrupt throttle opening increases fuel consumption. - To shift down, brake and close the throttle at the same time. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly and open the throttle or shift again. - Switch off the engine if you expect to be standing for a long time.
+To do so, release the throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch and open the throttle. - If the choke function was activated, deactivate it after the engine has warmed up. - When you reach maximum speed after fully opening the throttle, turn back the throttle to about 3⁄4 of its range; the speed hardly drops, but the fuel consumption falls considerably. - Always open the throttle only as much as the engine can handle abrupt throttle opening increases fuel consumption. - To shift down, brake and close the throttle at the same time. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly and open the throttle or shift again. - Switch off the engine if you expect to be standing for a long time.